Seongsu Bridge disaster: Rescue

 The 11 police and auxiliary officers in the police van that fell with the bridge became the first to respond to the disaster.
-The officers quickly undressed and used their clothes to tie a rope and warm other victims of the disaster, saving a total of 10 drowning people.
+The officers undressed and used their clothes to tie a rope, saving a total of 10 drowning people.
 First responders arrived more than 20 minutes after the collapse, and rescue operations began at 8:10 a.m.
 KST.
 The late response of the first responders drew public ire and was the result of call center employees mistaking emergency calls for prank calls.
 These rescue operations were carried out by 30 officers and members of the Seoul Metropolitan Police and the Han River Patrol (한강순찰대) and consisted of two helicopters, three barges and 10 yawls.
 At 9:40 a.m., 20 divers from the Sea Salvage & Rescue Unit of the Korean Navy arrived at the scene to recover bodies from the river.

 In response to the collapse, a total of 1,500 people were mobilized from the Seoul Metropolitan Police Agency, the Korean Armed Forces, and the Seoul Metropolitan Fire Service.
 The rescue team included 150 underwater exploration special forces from the fire service.
 Rescue efforts were hampered by rain, tides, and heavy traffic.

-Investigation
+Initial reaction

 Officials initially stated that they believed the collapse occurred as a result of long-term excessive load on the bridge, culminating in the fracture of a rusted connection hinge.
-Overloaded vehicles carrying loads greater than their maximum capacity were regularly passing through the bridge.
+Vehicles carrying loads greater than their maximum capacity were regularly passing through the bridge.
 This led to a crackdown on overloaded vehicles over the Hangang Bridge out of fear of a similar collapse.
-Investigations by the Korean Broadcasting System the next day found that the Seongsu Bridge, along with the Dongho Bridge and the Hangang Bridge, suffered from rushed construction, noting that severely rusted steel on the bridges had been painted over, bolts were missing from the bridges, and segments of the bridges were only welded on the outside.
+A KBS News investigation the following day found that the Seongsu Bridge, along with the Dongho Bridge and the Hangang Bridge, suffered from rushed construction.
+In their report, KBS News noted that severely rusted steel on the bridges had been painted over, bolts were missing from the bridges, and segments of the bridges were only welded on the outside.
 Following the collapse, it was also revealed that the Seoul Metropolitan Government had planned to expand the bridge from four to five lanes through a reversible lane.